open-concord/core/README.md

   - [\] ~~Lambda Calc (Clear)~~ (shelved to focus 100% on hme)
   - [\] Homomorphic (Opaque) (moved to [tamuz](https://git.openconcord.org/tamuz))

-Register to become a beta tester; shoot either maintainer an email
+Register to become a beta tester; shoot either maintainer an email.